I am at an age where I am actually preparing for the onset of menopause. Yes, men-o-pause. Pause from men (lol) and/or pause from menstruation.

 Ever since I heard and learned I was a menopausal baby, I started to be concerned knowing what happens during menopause.

 How old do women really get menopausal?
 How do I know that I am menopausing?
-Wjat should I expect during menopause?
-Here are the 66 menopausal symptoons according to menopausalmyth.com
+What should I expect during menopause?
+Here are the 66 menopausal symptoms according to menopausalmyth.com

 - Change in Menstrual Cycle, Cycles may get closer together or farther apart, lighter and shorter in duration or much heavier, lasting longer than one has been accustomed to.
-Menses may seem to take forever to begin with dark spotting for days until you actually flow, or you might feel like you have your menses every two weeks.
+Menses may seem to take forever, beginning with dark spotting for days until you actually flow, or you might feel like you have your menses every two weeks.

-- Headaches, Migraines, especially before, during or at the end of your menses debilitate and radically interferes with normal functioning.
+- Headaches, Migraines, especially before, during, or at the end of your menses debilitate and radically interfere with normal functioning.

 - Decreased Motor Coordination, Clumsiness, almost begins to make the woman who experiences this feel like she is a bit spastic, certainly less than graceful during perhaps an already awkward period in her life.

-- Lethargy, a persistent feeling sluggishness physically and mentally, that seems to negate one’s ability to do much.
+- Lethargy, is a persistent feeling of sluggishness physically and mentally, that seems to negate one’s ability to do much.